harmony-one/h/progress/konstantin-potapov.md

+Most Important Contribution
+The primary contribution this quarter was achieving stable 60-blocks-per-minute performance on devnet, a significant milestone toward 1-second block finality, with timestamp deviation of approximately 1.5%.

+Q1 Summary
+During Q1, Ulad and I achieved 60 blocks per minute on localnet and reproduced the results on devnet.
+To support this work, I implemented utilities to collect and analyze block timestamps from mainnet and devnet, and investigated visualization approaches using Grafana and Prometheus.

+In parallel, I resolved multiple RPC issues.
+An incompatibility in the call tracer, introduced by the upstream native implementation, was resolved by replacing it with a JavaScript module-based implementation.
+Additional RPC fixes were tested with Ulad and deployed to mainnet.

+I also migrated the CI pipeline from Travis CI to GitHub Actions, reducing infrastructure costs while improving pipeline execution speed.

 2026-03-27 Fri: This week I created a PR migrating CI from Travis to GitHub Actions.
 It runs pipelines faster and is free, which should reduce costs.
 I have resolved the remaining RPC request issues, and we are almost ready for the new release launch.

 ---